 If it seems daunting, take it one step at a time.
 After playing the game, choose any characters or locations you particularly liked and begin composing sounds for those.

-If you prefer a ‘challenge reaps the reward’ set up, you could start with those you weren’t particularly fond of and work your way up to your favourites.
+If you prefer a ‘challenge reaps the reward’ setup, you could start with those you weren’t particularly fond of and work your way up to your favorites.

 Naming Your Tracks